alajmo/mani/docs/DOCUMENTATION.md

 #### ignore_error

-When set to true, all task `commands` will run even if there is an error.
+When set to `true`, all task `commands` will run even if there is an error.

 ## Environment Variables